maxalov/mikrotik-wol-api/README.md

 ```
 # 2. Then configure your network card to accept wol packets.

-Try to find instructions in google, because Each device can have its own unique parameters. here is example http://tiny.cc/kh2x8y
+Try to find instructions in google, because Each device can have its own unique parameters.

 # 3. Now!
 You can use this script
 Just clone this repo and setup your ip address